These regulations give you examples and specific situations to help you consider how to use IT facilities.

-Where a list of examples is given, these are just some of the most common instances, and the list is not intended to be exhaustive.
+Where a list of examples is given, these are just some of the most common instances, and is not intended to be exhaustive.

 Where the terms similar to Authority, Authorised, Approved or Approval appear, they refer to authority or approval originating from the person or body identified in section 3, Authority or anyone with authority delegated to them by that person or body.